ZhenyingZhu/StudyNotes/SystemDesign.md

 - NoSQL use new data models than relational DB, and include replication and partition by default, causing support of transaction lost or weaken

-The Meaning of ACID
+The Meaning of ACID **[KEY]**

 - Atomicity, Consistency, Isolation, and Durability.
-- BASE: Basically Available, Soft state, and Eventual consistency. not meed ACID criteria
+- BASE: Basically Available, Soft state, and Eventual consistency. not meet ACID criteria
 - Atomicity: a fault occurs during several writes, DB needs to undo writes already made in the transaction
 - Consistency: certain statements about data must always be true.
 The data should be valid after the writes
 - Isolation: concurrently executing transactions are isolated from each other.
 One solution by introduce the serializability of the transactions have performance penalty.
 So a weaker guarantee snapshot isolation is used.